Middletown Regional Airport: History

 The airport was formed in 1925 when local businessmen formed Middletown Airport Park from a number of farms they had purchased.
 The following year, plans were made to acquire an additional 130 adjacent building lots for use as a civic park.

 Aeronca moved to the airport in 1939–1940 from Lunken Airport after the company's factory at the latter was damaged by a flood.

 A fishing pond nearby was closed in 1946 to make room for a runway extension.
 The extension was planned to allow aircraft from Superior Airlines of Youngstown and a corporate aircraft of American Rolling Mill Company to land at the airport.

 The airport was renamed Hook Field in May 1949 after Armco chairman Charles R. Hook.

 Lighting to enable night landings at the airport was installed in 1952.

 A 5,100 ft paved runway was added in 1961.

 The airport was hit by a tornado in April 1980, damaging a number of aircraft.

+The original portion of the Aeronca plant was demolished in 2005 and 2006.

 It was again renamed Middletown Regional Airport in 2008.

 By June 2025, construction on a 30,000 sqft aviation technical high school for Butler Tech was underway at the airport.